Skip to main content

 Savings schemes FAQ

-Can I have a savings scheme in different mutual funds?
+Can I have multiple savings schemes?

 If you want to save in a mutual fund via a Share savings account (ASK) you must first set up a savings agreement for the Share savings account, then set up savings schemes from ASK to the desired fund.